 The next section examines the theoretical foundations for fiscal rules and their empirical relevance.
 Section 3 presents the theory behind the need to adopt restraints on the budgetary process.
 Section 4 then describes the various forms of rules.
-Section 5 considers a number of arrangements and draw policy implications.
+Section 5 considers a number of arrangements and draw a number of policy implications.
 The last section concludes.